 Ski in Iowa

 The closest ski resort to my home is in Honey Creek called Mount Crescent Ski Area.
-You can also find ski slopes at in Dubuque and Seven Oaks in Boone.
+You can also find ski slopes in Dubuque and Seven Oaks in Boone.

 Attend a maple tree tapping